Street Kid's Projects

 Activities that build positive life styles and opportunities have included cultural dance groups, welding, carpentry, mud oven building, rabbit breeding, chicken projects, small business starters, soccer teams, music and brass band, and more.

 Generally, the girls are placed with sympathetic families or widows in the community, while boys live in churches, a younger boys home or older boys home, or boarding schools.
+Vulnerable girls have been accepted in the House of Hope Safe House, Kitokye Village.

 Most of the children find themselves on the street due to abject poverty, are often orphaned by war, AIDS and disease, or they are abandoned out of parental despair and hardship.
 Our partners find the children living in empty buildings, trees, rubbish tips and verandahs.
 Some girls have been enticed to towns in the hope of a better life but find themselves ensnared in sex work as slaves with no escape.
 All the children are abused, beaten, chased by police and live in fear.